 The "blood pond hell" features a pond of hot, red water and a large souvenir shop.
-It is one of the more photogenic of the eight hells.
+It is one of the more photogenic hells.

 The "spout hell" features a boiling hot geyser, which erupts every 30-40 minutes for about 6-10 minutes.
 A stone plate above the geyser hinders it to reach its full height.
 A short walking trail leads up the forested slope in the back of the hell grounds.

-The six hells in the Kannawa district can be easily accessed by frequently departing buses from JR Beppu Station in about 15 minutes.
-Kamei Bus number 5, 7 and 9 are the fastest.
+The five hells in the Kannawa district can be easily accessed by frequently departing buses from JR Beppu Station in about 15 minutes.
+Bus number 5 and 7 are the fastest.
 Get off at Kannawa bus terminal, from where all seven hells can be reached on foot.

-Kamei Bus number 16/16A runs twice per hour from Kannawa to Shibaseki (5 minutes), where the remaining two hells are located.
+Bus number 16/16A runs twice per hour from Kannawa to Shibaseki (5 minutes) where the remaining two hells are located.
 The bus then continues via Kamegawa Station to Beppu Station (40 minutes).
 Bus number 26/26A runs in the opposite direction of bus number 16/16A.